 Another rank correlation is

-the number of discordant pairs of the rank sets.
+with n c being the number of concordant pairs, and n d the number of discordant pairs of the rank sets.

 It is common to regard the rank correlation coefficients (especially Spearman's rank correlation) as alternatives to Pearson's coefficient, since they could either reduce the amount of calculation or make the coefficient less sensitive to non-normality of distributions.
 Nevertheless, they quantify different types of association.